 \section{Line flow based SLAM System}

 SLAM is carried out using line flows with spatial-temporal coherence.
-The temporal coherence can be utilized to further constrain localization and mapping.
-Camera pose is estimated for each frame using the short-term optimization, while the 3D map and poses are jointly refined at each key-frame through the long-term optimization in a parallel back-end.
-3D line segments as an implicit part of line flows provide geometric constraints for filtering outliers that are found in 2D but without real correspondences in 3D, e.g., the edge of cylinder objects.
-Moreover, we can search more correspondences among line flows according to their 3D line segments.
+The camera pose is estimated for each frame in the short-term optimization, while the 3D map and poses are jointly refined with each key frame through a long-term optimization in a parallel back-end thread.
+3D line segments, as the 3D counterpart of line flows, will help filter outlier observations in subsequent frames as explained in Section~\ref{Sec:LineFLowTracking} and merge temporally broken line flows as described in Section~\ref{Long Term Optimization}.